5 Best Practices of Board Reporting

 The most effective boards collaborate with management to create well-defined key performance indicators (KPI), comparisons, and benchmarks to monitor performance.
 As stated in the NACD report, the greatest challenge for directors will be to select and apply the metrics that are the most relevant to their organizations.
 Well-designed board books will provide meaning and insight, and they will tell a consistent story.

-2. Automate data collection to build the right foundation.
+2. Automate data collection

 The solution?
 Standardize the data collection process through automation or well-defined processes in order to reduce error and the time it takes to create reports.
 An end-to-end data management process works through documented reporting policies and procedures, ongoing communication with the team, training and cultural change, and the resources needed to meet performance expectations.